callumacrae/transform-when/README.md

 ![](https://giant.gfycat.com/ScarceImaginativeLamprey.gif)

-For a full demo at 60fps, see: [samknows.com][SamKnows], or for a simpler demo, check out [this article I wrote].
+For a full demo at 60fps, see: ~samknows.com~ _(update: it has gone away now 😢)_, or for a simpler demo, check out [this article I wrote].

 ## Installation